ying4uang/insightcodechallenge/README.md

 # Insight Code Challenge - Streaming Venmo Transaction

-This project is created to answer the Insight Data Engineering Code Challenge.
+This project is created for Insight Data Engineering Code Challenge.
-It processes venmo transaction files line by line and updates a multi-edge graph and calculates the streaming median.
+It processes venmo transaction files line by line and updates a single-edge graph and calculates the streaming median.

 ### Assumptions:
 * This project considers 60s exclusive.

+* User names are NOT case-sensitive.

 * If multiple transactions occurred between the same two users, we update the edge with the latest valid time within the window.